asherkory/ledger-exercise/README.md

 Create a new ledger from a text file containing ledger transactions: `ledger = Ledger.new(ledger.txt)`

-Query for the balance of John's account on a specific date: `ledger.balance("John", "2015-01-01")`
+Query for the balance of John's account on a specific date: `ledger.balance("john", "2015-01-01")`

-Query for the balance of John's account using a Date object: `ledger.balance("John", Date.today)`
+Query for the balance of John's account using a Date object: `ledger.balance("john", Date.today)`

-Query for the current balance of John's account: `ledger.current_balance("John")`
+Query for the current balance of John's account: `ledger.current_balance("john")`

-Query for the starting balance of John's account: `ledger.balance("John")`
+Query for the starting balance of John's account: `ledger.balance("john")`

 ### Tests